Joachim Wedell-Neergaard: Early life and career

 Wedell-Neergaard completed his schooling in 1881 and graduated from the University of Copenhagen in political science (statsvidenskab) in 1886.
 He then worked for the Ministry of Foreign Affairs, both at home and abroad.

 Landowner

 Wedell-Neergaard succeeded his maternal grandfather as the owner of Svenstrup in 1893.
 He immediately launched a number of construction projects and significantly improved the management of the land.
 He took a particular interest in forestry.

-He publishedSvensirup.
+He publishedSvenstrup.
 El sjællandsk Gods' Historie (1921) with contributions by himself and other writers.